timmbogner/Farm-Data-Relay-System/README.md

 A big thank you to both [***Sola Gratia Farm***](https://www.solagratiacsa.com/) and ***The IDEA Store*** of *Urbana, IL, USA*, without whom this project would not exist.

-[Random Nerd Tutorials](https://randomnerdtutorials.com/) was also an indispensable source of ESP knowledge.
+[Random Nerd Tutorials](https://randomnerdtutorials.com/) is also an indispensable source of ESP knowledge.